-To define the horizontal, vertical or spherical antenna patterns, the dialog window is similar to those used to enter the function dialog windows.
-However the important difference is that antenna pattern dialog windows do not allow to set Constant parameters, and they have two displays to present the entered data - the usual XY plane, and the Polar display.
+To define the horizontal, vertical or spherical antenna patterns, the dialogue window is similar to those used to enter the function dialogue windows.
+However an important difference is that antenna pattern dialogue windows do not allow setting Constant values, and they have two displays to present the entered data - the usual XY plane, and the Polar display.
 These are illustrated by two respective pictures below.